ekona03/MC-Formatter/README.md

 # Limitations
 Currently limited to standard crafting table recipes.
 For Minecraft Version: 1.12.2
+Tags are currently unsupported.

 # Use Guide

-Upon running the exe, you should see this text appear in the command terminal you are using.
+Upon running the exe, you should see this text appear in your command terminal.
 ![ct1](https://github.com/ekona03/MC-Formatter/assets/76677529/3f714b4e-96f4-47bb-b2b7-8127c37c0c02)

 Next, copy the recipe you made with CraftTweaker, and paste it into the command terminal by "RIGHT CLICKING" it in, not "CTRL V".